Solutions · Automotive

 — 02

-DTC reading and clearing across the supported stack — OBD-II service 03, UDS ReadDTCInformation, J1939 SPN fault codes.
-J2534-2 passthrough lets existing dealer tools reach the vehicle bus through the same gateway handling continuous telematics.
+Diagnostic trouble code (DTC) reading and clearing across the supported stack — OBD-II (On-Board Diagnostics) service 03, UDS (Unified Diagnostic Services) fault tables, J1939 SPN fault codes.
+J2534-2 passthrough lets existing dealer scan tools reach the vehicle bus through the same gateway handling continuous telematics.

 — 03

 Delta updates with signed packages and automatic rollback.
-A/B rootfs slots; if the new slot fails to boot, the bootloader falls back automatically.
-Cohort and canary OTA management via the Munic cloud companion.
+Dual-slot (A/B) root filesystem; if the new slot fails to boot, the bootloader falls back automatically.
+Cohort and canary over-the-air (OTA) update management via the Munic cloud companion.
 No operator action on failure.

 Protocol coverage